jackfood/Half-codeInterpreter/Readme.md

 2. Click the "Save and Run Code" button to execute the code.
 The output will be displayed in the lower text area.

-3. If you want to interrupt the running code, click the "Save and Run Code" button again.
+3. If an error occurs during code execution, manually copy the error message and seek assistance in the web version of ChatGPT 3.5 Turbo (OpenAI account required).

 ### Handling Excel/CSV Files